Official-Codaisseur-Graduate/lisa-client/README.md

 It is connected to the Database on localhost:5000.
 The database uses a REST API to interact with the UI.

 The accompanying Google Assistant app uses Dialogflow for user interaction, this is connected to our back end with webhooks.

-You can find the repository for our server [HERE](https://github.com/samaneh-dallalizad/lisa_project)

 ## Product Owner/Requests
 We went to Eindhoven and had a meeting with the product owner and the chef to discuss what their UI should look like.
 Since the time we had to work on this project was very limited and we wanted to present a working product, we did not get to implement all the functionality that was discussed.
 Some features that can be added include: